MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 ![trickyurls](./img/clickjacking-tweet.png)

 When playing "free" online games, you may be clicking invisible advertisements!
-Don't worry the game in the next section is safe :-)

 [Top](#table-of-contents)